 How To Get To Pesaro

 The nearest airports are Rimini or Ancona.
-Pesaro is on the railway line that connects Rimini, Ancona and Bologna.
+Pesaro is an easy day trip from Rimini, and it is on the railway line that connects Rimini, Ancona and Bologna.